-All bedrooms in University campus accommodation are connected to the ResNet Service and most areas have wireless coverage too.
-A network port and cable is provided in each bedroom.
-Please read the Acceptable Use Policy and minimum specification for computers to connect to ResNet.
+All bedrooms in University campus accommodation are connected to the ResNet Service.
+A network port is provided in each bedroom for connection to the internet.
+This service is free for residents in University campus accommodation.

 Desktops and laptops can be used to connect in the residences and most tablets and mobile devices can connect to the wireless network.
 For details on how to configure your wireless access please click here.
 Residents should note that servers and other equipment such as wireless routers or hubs are not allowed.

-For enquiries relating to ResNet please contact the ResNet Help Desk on 024 7657 5000 or email helpdesk at warwick dot ac dot uk.
+For enquiries relating to ResNet please contact the IT Services Help Desk on 024 7657 5000 or email helpdesk at warwick dot ac dot uk.

-A systems support service is available at the Service Point on main campus.
+A systems support service is available at the Service Point in the Library on main campus.
 This is free of charge to all students who live on the campus.
 Other students may purchase this service from the Service Point.
 To book an appointment at the Service Point please phone the Help Desk on 024 7657 5000 or visit the ITS Drop in Centre, first floor in the Library which is open Monday - Friday (except Bank Holidays) between 9am to 5pm.
 Please be advised that the drop-in centre closes for lunch each day between 1pm and 2pm.
 Opening times and availability may be subject to restrictions due to the coronavirus.

 The best way to report faults within your accommodation is through the Warwick Accommodation website.

-Please do not report power failures online, either speak to your Campus Cleaning Services Manager (not the domestic assistant) or contact Student Reception (Senate House) on 024 7652 2280 (from 08.00 until 20.00 hours).
-In the case of an incident outside these times please contact Campus Security on 024 7652 2083.
+Please do not report power failures online, either speak to your Campus Cleaning Services Manager (not the domestic assistant) or contact the Student Services reception desk in Senate House on 024 7652 2280 (from 08.00 until 20.00 hours).
+In the case of an incident outside these times please contact Community Safety on 024 7652 2083.

-In the event of an emergency, which is likely to endanger life or cause structural damage to property, you should immediately contact Campus Security (who are qualified first aiders) on 024 7652 2222 or via an internal phone on 22222.
+In the event of an emergency, which is likely to endanger life or cause structural damage to property, you should immediately contact the Community Safety Team (who are qualified first aiders) on 024 7652 2222.

-Note: Dialling 999 on a mobile or external phone bypasses Campus Security and may lead to a delay in the emergency services attending the correct location.
+Note: Dialling 999 on a mobile or external phone bypasses Community Safety and may lead to a delay in the emergency services attending the correct location.
 By contacting the Community Safety Team they can dispatch a Community Safety Officer to assist you whilst the emergency services arrive.
 The Community Safety Team can also give access behind barriers and into residential halls if needed.

-Most campus residences have a designated barbecue area that can be used by small groups of students from that residence.
-The site must be booked online, through the Residential Barbecue pages.
+Some campus residences have a designated barbecue area nearby that can be used by small groups of students.
+Please be mindful of the noise that you may create and plan for:

 Students are strongly advised not to bring cars onto campus.
 There is extremely limited parking both on the campus and in the surrounding areas, and there is no dedicated parking for students.
 Only in exceptional circumstances will resident students be allowed to apply for permission to park on campus.
 Details of the application process can be found on the Car Parking website.
 For information on more sustainable travel, please visit the Environmental Sustainability website.